rtreacy87/htb/archetype/archetype_writeup.md

 ```bash
 mssqlclient.py ARCHETYPE/sql_svc:Password123@10.10.10.x -windows-auth
 ```
+This command uses Impacket's mssqlclient.py script to authenticate to the MSSQL server using the discovered credentials.

+**Importance:** This demonstrates how to leverage discovered credentials to access database services, which can often lead to further system compromise.

+**Flag Captured:** None (gaining access)

 This Impacket script allows for authenticated connections to MSSQL servers using the credentials discovered in the previous step.

 **Importance:** Understanding specialized tools for database access is crucial for penetration testing against database servers.